StefanBeader/kanban-board/README.md

 ## 4. Create DB and DB User
 You will need new DB and User for this project.
-After you create it enter parametars in .env file
+After you create it enter parameters in .env file
 Next run migrations with php artisan migrate cmd
 You will get new Tables and Data in them.